wiggitywhitney/mcp-commit-story/engineering-mcp-journal-spec-final.md

 ---

 ## Overview
-This document specifies a Model Context Protocol (MCP) server designed to capture and generate engineering journal entries within a code repository using a signal-based workflow.
-Git commits create signal files that are processed when users request journal entry generation.
+This document specifies a Model Context Protocol (MCP) server designed to capture and generate engineering journal entries within a code repository using background generation.
+Git commits automatically trigger journal entry creation that happens silently in the background, with intelligent context collection and fresh AI generation for each entry.
 The journal records commits, technical progress, decision-making context, and emotional tone, with the goal of producing content that can be analyzed for patterns and reused for storytelling (e.g., blog posts, conference talks).

 ## Goals
-- Record accurate, structured engineering activity and emotional context
+- Record accurate, structured engineering activity and emotional context automatically
 - Enable narrative storytelling across daily, weekly, and monthly timelines
 - Identify patterns and trends in development work over time
-- Keep entries truthful (anti-hallucination), useful, and minimally intrusive
+- Keep entries truthful (anti-hallucination), useful, and completely non-intrusive
-- Integrate seamlessly with Git workflows and existing dev tools
+- Integrate seamlessly with Git workflows through background processing
+- Provide user control through manual context addition tools

 ## MCP Server Configuration and Integration